 Accidental Data Breach

-PeopleSoft News Round-up is a monthly news overview that gives an insight into the PeopleSoft-related events as well as brief summaries and links to articles on PeopleSoft security for July, 2018.
+PeopleSoft News Round-up is a monthly news overview that gives an insight into events and links to articles on a range of PS topics, e.g. accidental PeopleSoft data breach and the system security for July 2018.

 Accidental data breach as a fault of PeopleSoft